 LeapFrog Fridge Phonics Magnetic Letter Set: This was one of my son’s absolute favorite toys when he was little, so it has a special place in my heart!
 It’s a perfect gift for a younger child.
 It may also be great for someone older than the recommended age if they still need some help with phonics.
 The letter set teaches the names of the letters and the sounds they make with fun songs that make them easy to remember.
 It even comes with three pieces that can be personalized with family photographs!
 I also love this toy because it can help lay the foundation for reading and spelling.
 The game is particularly fun for children who rely on spelling or typing for fluent communication.

 Feed the Woozle: Even the name of this game is fun!
 As seen in the picture below, the Woozle is awfully hungry!
 Feed the Woozle has multiple levels of gameplay, one of which requires one player to wear a blindfold while another player gives him/her spoken directions on how to get from where they are standing to where the Woozle is waiting to be fed.
-Listening to and following the directions of another player allows players to work together to give each other directions to feed the woozle.
+Listening to and following the directions of another player allows players to work together.
+They give each other directions to feed the woozle.
 This game helps to build listening and expressive communication skills.
 See more ideas for using this game by clicking here.

 What Do You Meme?
 This game is excellent for those who struggle with perspective taking and/or reading facial expressions.
 This activity could be a fun way to draw attention to people’s faces.
 It requires the player to look at faces and guess what they might think or feel.
 In addition, adding a bit of humor to games can help make working on social skills fun and exciting.